MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 Win/loss analysis is the process of evaluating why deals were won or lost, to improve the marketing process.

-### Work Breakdown Structure (WBS)
+### Work breakdown structure (WBS)

-A Project Work Breakdown Structure (WBS) is a project management tool that adopts a step-by-step approach to complete large projects with several moving parts.
-It breaks down the project into smaller components, integrating scope, cost, and deliverables into a single tool.
-The Project Management Institute (PMI) defines WBS as "a deliverable-oriented hierarchical decomposition of the work to be executed by the project team to accomplish the project objectives and create the required deliverables."
-It organizes and defines the total scope of the project, with each descending level representing an increasingly detailed definition of the project work.
+A project work breakdown structure (WBS) is a project management tool that adopts a step-by-step approach to complete large projects that have several moving parts.
+It breaks down the project into smaller components, and integrates scope, cost, and deliverables into a single tool.
+The Project Management Institute (PMI) defines a WBS as "a deliverable-oriented hierarchical decomposition of the work to be executed by the project team to accomplish the project objectives and create the required deliverables."
+It organizes and defines the total scope of the project in such a way that each descending level represents an increasingly detailed definition of the project work.

 ### Work order